duereg/hugo-site/content/blog/20210110-measurable-technical-state-of-the-team.md

 * Having an "alpha" or "canary" production environment can save you a good deal of heartache

 Easy, well understood deployment process
-* Can you deploy and roll forward in 1 step?
+* Can you deploy and roll back in 1 step?
 * Is it fast?
+Both the overall process and each individual step?

 ## Code Ownership & Quality